NashMiao/ontology-tutorialtoken/README.md

 - **Select Default Network**

-As an example, we support main network (Main Network), test network (Polaris Test Network) and local network (Localhost 20336).
+As an example, we support main network, test network and local network.

 ![selectNet1](img/selectNet1.png)